FIRE Portfolio 2024: The Better Way.

 When you think about investing in Bitcoin, the 4-year halving cycle is your reference.
 Always aim for more than one cycle.
 Two or three cycles?
 That can fix more than a few past investing mistakes.

-One of the early pitches for Bitcoin was the idea that “the internet” money is the money for robots.
+One of the early pitches for Bitcoin was the idea that “internet money” is the money for robots.
 With the explosion of AI, I see this argument coming back.
 And it makes sense: algorithms can’t open bank accounts or make payments independently.
 But they can create Bitcoin wallets and transact.
 This closes the loop with my AI thesis, so let’s move on to the last important point.

 The final key part of the QQQ/Gold/Bitcoin portfolio is that it’s designed for dollar-cost averaging.
 Acquiring risky assets gradually means that not only do violent price drops not scare you, but you also bet on them—they lower your average price.